GeminiDRSoftware/MAROONXDR/doc/progmanuals/MAROONXDR_ProgManual/tags.rst

   Processed dark with fitted coefficients

 ``DARK_SYNTH``
-  Synthetic dark from OBJECT frame
+  Synthetic dark from science frame

+``BARYCOR``
+  Barycentric velocity correction has been applied

 See Also